Make an initial guess of FvCB model parameter values for one curve

 licor_file <- calculate_temperature_response(licor_file, c3_temperature_param_bernacchi)

-# Create the guessing function; here we set all alpha values to 0, use the
+# Create the guessing function; here we set:

 guessing_func <- initial_guess_c3_aci(